pcmarks/ddd_elixir_demo_stage1/README.md

 2. `$ cd apps/tracking_web/assets/elm`
 2. `$ elm-compile.cmd or ./elm-compile.sh`

-### Elm Test Installation
-This step will install the Elm testing harness that is required for running the project's Elm tests (see below).
-1. $ npm install -g elm-test

 **A note on Elm recompilation** Phoenix uses [Brunch](http://brunch.io/) to monitor changes in the Elixir files and provide automatic recompilation.
 There is a Brunch plugin - [elm-brunch](https://www.npmjs.com/package/elm-brunch) - that can monitor changes to Elm files.
 However, we had trouble with the proper recompilation of multiple, inter-dependent Elm source files.
-Hence we do not rely on automatic recompilation.
-You can use of the elm-compile scripts to recompile manually or some editors can be configured to executed commands upon the saving of files.
+Hence this Phoenix project does not rely on automatic recompilation.
+You can use one of the elm-compile scripts to recompile manually or some editors can be configured to executed commands upon the saving of files.
 Atom, for instance, has a save-commands plugin that will execute elm-make of the Main.elm file anytime an Elm file is saved.
+An Atom save_commands.json file is included.

+### Elm Test Installation
+This step will install the Elm testing harness that is required for running the project's Elm tests (see below).
+1. $ npm install -g elm-test

 ### Running the web application
 1. `$ cd <installation directory>`